-The word ‘magnet’ implicates that we need to create a magnetic field, so that the metal with the opposite charge can’t do anything but being attracted to it.
+The word ‘magnet’ implies that we need to create a magnetic field so that the metal with the opposite charge can’t do anything but be attracted to it.

-This metal with the opposite charge is the website visitor who realizes that the (lead) magnet has something that he is lacking (this is basically the opposite charge).
+This metal with the opposite charge is the website visitor who realizes that the (lead) magnet has something he lacks (this is basically the opposite charge).

-The emphasis here is on “lacking”, which implies a need, pain or greed.
+The emphasis here is “lacking,” which implies a need, pain, or greed.

 I will come back to this later.

 Why Use Real Estate Lead Magnets?

-If you have plenty of advertising dollars laying around and don’t care about how much you pay per lead, you won’t need a real estate lead magnet at all.
+If you have plenty of advertising dollars and don’t care about how much you pay per lead, you won’t need a real estate lead magnet.

-But most of the time even with a very high marketing budget that wouldn’t make much economical sense at all.
+But most of the time, even with a very high marketing budget, that wouldn’t make much economic sense.

 And it has shown time and time again that ethical ‘bribes’ can help motivate a website visitor to take the action you want them to take.

 The action is usually filling out a contact form.

-Without this ethical ‘bribe’ less website visitors would have been interested in your being added to your email list.
+Without this ethical ‘bribe,’ fewer website visitors would have been interested in your being added to your email list.

 These Are the Standard Types of Real Estate Lead Magnets You Usually Find

-I am quite sure that most of the below examples of standard types of real estate lead magnets you have already heard of.
+I am pretty sure that most of the below examples of standard types of real estate lead magnets you have already heard of.

-Most of them are addressed to real estate agents, but some of them can also be adapted to other types of real estate professionals.
+Most of them are addressed to real estate agents.
+Still, some of them can also be adapted to other types of real estate professionals.

 So, let’s directly jump in:

 1) Exclusive Property Lists of Different Categories

-This type of real estate lead magnet is especially popular with real estate agents and brokers.
+This type of real estate lead magnet is especially popular with agents and brokers.

 For a house flipper looking for partner-investor leads, this could be a list of deals with an estimated return on investment of above X%.